How to Boil and Eat Lobster

 First consider the size of your pot for boiling the lobsters.
 An 8-quart pot will easily take one lobster, a 16-quart pot, 2 or 3 lobsters.
 If you are cooking a lot of lobsters you'll either need to cook them in stages or have more than one pot of water boiling.

-1 Fill a large pot 3/4 full of water.
-Add 2 Tbsp of salt for every quart of water.
+1 Bring a large pot of salted water to a boil: Fill a large pot 3/4 full of water.
+Add 2 teaspoons of salt for every quart of water.
 The water should be salty like sea water (in fact you can use clean sea water if you have it).
 Bring the water to a rapid boil.

-2 Grasp the lobster by the body and lower it upside down and head first into the boiling water.
+2 Lower the lobsters into the pot: Grasp the lobster by the body and lower it upside down and head first into the boiling water.
 Continue to add the live lobsters to the pot in this manner.
 Cover the pot.

-3 Note the time at which the water comes to a boil again.
+3 Boil lobsters for 12 to 20 min, depending on size: Note the time at which the water comes to a boil again.
 From that point, boil the lobsters for 12-20 minutes or longer, depending on the size of the lobster.
 12-15 minutes for 1 lb lobster, 15-20 minutes for a 1 1/2 pound lobster, 20-25 minutes for a 2-3 pound lobster.
 The lobsters should be a bright vivid red color when done.

-4 Remove the lobsters from the pot with tongs and place on a plate to drain and cool.
+4 Remove lobsters from pot to drain: Remove the lobsters from the pot with tongs and place on a plate to drain and cool.

 How to Eat Lobster